-A student early in the course history posted her “idea pitch” assignment in the form of a letter to a famous individual she admired and that individual responded with interest, both exciting and terrifying the student.
-In that exchange one sees the potential of the course.
-It is like no previous writing course and should evolve as such.
-Our students can publish immediately and little has prepared them for the opportunity or responsibility.
+Early in the course history, a student posted her pitch assignment in the form of a letter to a well-known individual she admired in Silicon Valley.
+The individual responded with interest, both exciting and terrifying the student.
+In their instant exchange, one sees the potential of the course.

-This is a writing course.
-The course faculty are writers.
-Our course thesis is: words are the cornerstone of all forms of communication, whether articles, screenplays, algorithms, wireframes, proposals, or tweets.
-If you cannot define your goals in words, then you do not understand them yet.
+My course thesis is: words are the cornerstone of all forms of thought and communication, whether articles, screenplays, algorithms, wireframes, proposals, personas, or tweets.
+If you can’t define your goals or ideas in words, you don’t understand them yet.

-Students with questions about the course should contact the professor:
+Students with questions about the course should use the hashtag.
+Tweet #506iv